SPIN Funding Database

 SPIN users can set general search parameters that will affect all three modes simultaneously, such as the principal investigator’s geographic location, citizenship, and institutional type.
 These filters remain in place regardless of which search mode is used and will remain active across multiple search sessions until the user edits them.

-Download the handout, SPIN Funding Database Search Tips.
-This handout describes the three types of SPIN search modes and includes helpful tips for making the most of each search.
+The SPIN Funding Database Search Tips describes the three types of SPIN search modes and includes helpful tips for making the most of each search.

-SPIN includes over 20 short tutorial videos to guide new users through the database.
+SPIN provides over 20 short tutorial videos to guide new users through the database.
 These videos cover basic navigation, search techniques, and user customization.
 Tutorial videos are available under the SPIN Help tab.

 ORD is working with our campus partners to provide educational materials and database training to the campus research community.

-For questions or additional information, please contact Jonathan Foland, Administrative Support, at firstname.lastname@example.org.
+For questions, consultations, or other support, please contact Jonathan Foland, SPIN Administrator, at email@example.com or 962-6227.

 1As of November 1, 2017, Pivot is no longer available to the University.